 If you were in close contact with the person, you should self-quarantine for at least 14 days.
-Close contact is defined as being within six feet of an infected person for 15 minutes or more (continuously) or being directly exposed to respiratory droplets (within six feet) during a coughing event.
+Close contact is defined by the CDC as having been within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period, starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.
 Any household member is automatically a close contact.
 Every effort will be made to accommodate a telecommuting arrangement during self-quarantine.
 If telecommuting is not available, you may be eligible for pay under the FFCRA.

 Per Equal Employment Opportunity Commission (EEOC) guidelines, Fontbonne may only disclose medical information to a public health agency without violating confidentiality obligations.
 Fontbonne will take care to protect employees’ privacy.
 Fontbonne will not otherwise identify an employee with COVID-19 unless the employee provides, in writing, a truly voluntary consent for Fontbonne to do so.